Shane Black: Screenwriting and acting

-Feeling burned out and having conflicts with the studio, Black left the project after six months, earning $125,000 (out of a $250,000 payment split with Murphy) for his work.
+Feeling burned out and having conflicts with the studio, Black left the project after six months, earning $125,000 out of a $250,000 payment split with Murphy, for his work.
 After two sabbatical years, Black decided to take on an old idea of his that emerged during the production of Lethal Weapon and turn it into a full screenplay.
 The result, The Last Boy Scout, earned him $1.75 million in 1991.
-Black would also earn $1 million for his rewrite of Last Action Hero in 1993.
-He would set a record by receiving $4 million for writing The Long Kiss Goodnight in 1994.
+Black earned $1 million for his rewrite of Last Action Hero in 1993.
+He set a record by receiving $4 million for writing The Long Kiss Goodnight in 1994.

 Directing

-Black made his directorial debut with 2005's Kiss Kiss Bang Bang, and later directed (and co-wrote with Drew Pearce) 2013's Iron Man 3, which ranks as the fifteenth-highest-grossing film of all time worldwide.
+Black made his directorial debut with 2005's Kiss Kiss Bang Bang, and later directed (and co-wrote with Drew Pearce) 2013's Iron Man 3, which as of 2024 ranks as the twenty-fifth-highest-grossing film of all time worldwide.

 Black next directed and co-wrote Edge, a pilot for a potential series for Amazon Studios.
 The film was released on video on demand but not picked up for a series.
 He followed this with the action comedy The Nice Guys, starring Russell Crowe and Ryan Gosling, and produced by Joel Silver.
 Warner Bros. handled North American rights to the film, which was released on May 20, 2016.

 Black next directed the fourth non-Alien-related film in the Predator series, The Predator, which he co-wrote with Fred Dekker.
 The film was released on September 14, 2018.
+Black hired his friend Steven Wilder Striegel for a minor, un-auditioned role in The Predator (as well as, previously, Iron Man 3 and The Nice Guys).
+Striegel spent six months in prison in 2010, having pleaded guilty to risk of injury to a child and enticing a minor by computer after he had attempted to lure a 14-year-old girl into a sexual relationship via email.
+Olivia Munn, an actress in The Predator, insisted on having a scene with Striegel removed after she discovered his history.
+Black initially defended his decision and his friend, but later rescinded them and released a public apology.

+In 2024, Black directed the film Play Dirty, an adaptation of Donald E. Westlake's Parker novel series.

-Black's next projects included an adaptation of Doc Savage, and The Destroyer, based on the series of paperback adventure novels that previously inspired the 1985 film Remo Williams: The Adventure Begins, starring Fred Ward.
-He was also briefly attached by Warner Bros. in 2011, to direct a live-action American adaptation of the Japanese supernatural-thriller manga series Death Note, bringing his collaborators Anthony Bagarozzi and Charles Mondry to write the screenplay, replacing Charley and Vlas Parlapanides as the project's previous screenwriters.
-However, by 2014, he had left the project, due to reported creative differences and other commitments.
+Black's unrealized projects included an adaptation of Doc Savage and The Destroyer, based on the series of paperback adventure novels that previously inspired the 1985 film Remo Williams: The Adventure Begins, starring Fred Ward.
+He was briefly attached by Warner Bros. in 2011 to direct a live-action American adaptation of the Japanese supernatural-thriller manga series Death Note, bringing his collaborators Anthony Bagarozzi and Charles Mondry to write the screenplay, replacing Charley and Vlas Parlapanides as the project's previous screenwriters.
+By 2014, he had left the project, due to reported creative differences and other commitments.
 Director Adam Wingard was eventually hired to helm the project by 2015.